Frequently Asked Questions

 Short-term capital gains are capital gains earned on the sale of securities (including mutual fund shares) held for 1 year or less.
 When a fund distributes its short-term capital gains, these amounts will be reported to you as an Ordinary Dividend in Box 1a of Form 1099-DIV, and will be taxable at ordinary income tax rates.

-Long-term capital gains are taxed at favorable tax rates.
+Long-term capital gains are currently taxed at favorable rates.
 These reduced tax rates apply to long-term capital gains earned on the sale of securities (including mutual fund shares) held for more than 1 year and to long-term capital gains distributed by mutual funds.
 When a fund distributes its long-term capital gains, these amounts will be reported to you as a Capital Gain Distribution on Form 1099-DIV, Box 2a.

 Ordinary income dividends are dividends paid by a mutual fund from its net investment income.
 Ordinary income dividends, along with any distributions of net short-term capital gains, are reported to shareholders as Ordinary Dividends in Box 1a of Form 1099-DIV.